create3000/x_ite/docs/_posts/getting-started.md

 ## Attributes of the \<x3d-canvas\> Element

 The HTML **\<x3d-canvas\>** element defines the main content of the X3D document.
 The \<x3d-canvas\> element has several attributes that define different behaviors.
-All of these attributes are optional.
+All of these attributes are optional and all can be changed during runtime.

 ### cache